Bio and CV (trouvé mon bio en français à la suite)

 Artist Residency Abroad

 2019- Arquetopia, Urubamba, Peru.
-A 3 week mentorship residency where I learned traditional Quechua style weaving with a Quechua weaver.
+A 3 week mentorship residency where I learned traditional Quechua style weaving with an Indigenous Quechua weaver.
 The residency also included academic research and inquiry on the performative aspects of weaving, as well as the symbolism in textiles as well as gender roles and the impacts of colonialism on weaving.
-Discussions via Skype with directors and artists were integral to the round table discussions on the readings and discourse of the residency.
+Discussions via Skype with directors and artists were integral to the round table discussions on the peer reviewed articles provided and discourse of the residency.

 Visual Arts Educator and Artist in Residence